smborio/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_2.md

 When you run the tests you can also look at the feedback to confirm the system is giving the kind of feedback you want for these types of mistake.

-###Stage 4: Random question###
+###Stage 4: Random question### (this is up to you but I would not personally start randomising things like this, I would have a chapter on randomising.
+This adds a layer of complexity to the multi-part question which I don't think is necessary.
+You are already adding complexity by using variables without adding a lot of detail as to why or the advantage of doing so.
+If you want to include randomisation here, I would write a paragraph explaining why we used variables in the first place.)

 Next we can add a randomly generated polynomial to the question.
 Because we used variable names throughout the question from the start, this should be a simple matter of redefining the value of `p` in the question variables as follows.

     p : (2+rand(3))*x^3+(2+rand(3))*x^2+(2+rand(3))*x;

-You will need to add a non-empty question note to enable grouping of random versions.
-E.g. the following string will suffice.
+You will need to add a non-empty question note to enable grouping of random versions.(I would specify where more clearly)  E.g. the following string will suffice.

     {@p@}